How Can Mindfulness Help You Reprogram the Beliefs You Hold About Yourself?

 Some posts on these blogs contain affiliate links.
 If you make a purchase through one of the links, I may earn a small commission which is at no additional cost to you.
 I only recommend products I trust, use or believe bring genuine value.

-There’s a quiet kind of pain that comes from believing the wrong story about yourself.
+There is a quiet kind of pain that comes from believing the wrong story about yourself.
 Not the dramatic stories we see in movies, but the subtle ones we whisper in the dark.
-The quiet lines we repeat without questioning: “I’m not enough.”
+The thoughts that slip in unnoticed and repeat themselves over time:

 “I always mess things up.”